 12. Mewar Festival, Udaipur

 The city of Udaipur comes alive with colours of festivities during the Mewar Festival which marks the advent of spring in the region.
-It is a major festival of Rajasthan and people from all over the globe flock to Udaipur to witness the glory of the town during this time.
+It is a major Rajasthan festival and people from all over the globe flock to Udaipur to witness the glory of the town during this time.
 The whole town is decorated with bright lights and a joyous mood reigns in the air.
 This festival includes a number of practices, like dressing the idols of Isar and Gangaur and carrying them in a traditional procession through various parts of the city.
 People also engage in cultural dance and songs, revealing the colourful culture of Rajasthan.

 13. Urs Festival, Ajmer